danielnilsson9/bbs-fw/README.md

 * Combining high motor power with low speed limit may cause jerkey behaviour when approaching speed limit (not usually an issue).
 * Low voltage cutoff is a bit crude, it does not limit power when approaching LVC.
 When limit has been hit controller is disabled and needs to be restarted by power cycle.
+* Reporting of some motor technical error codes is missing (e.g. current sense resistor and phase line errors).

 ## Supported Hardware